Should Women Not Speak One Word in Church? A Close Look at 1 Corinthians 14:34-36

 Gardner continues:

 It is only the weighing or judging of prophecy that remains for further qualification.
-It is precisely here that it would be possible for the order of creation to be abused, if women were found ton be sitting in judgment, or contesting, or arguing with other men in the congregation, especially their husbands.
+It is precisely here that it would be possible for the order of creation to be abused, if women were found to be sitting in judgment, or contesting, or arguing with other men in the congregation, especially their husbands.
 This would bring shame on the family, but also it would bring shame on the congregation as a whole […] This view of the passage takes full account of the local context, but it also makes sense of the broader context.
 There is no contradiction with Paul allowing women to prophesy and to pray in 11:5.
 They have not been asked here to refrain from speaking prophecies.
 In fact “all” have been encouraged to do so.
 Rather, they have been refrained from speaking during the “judging” of those prophecies and, perhaps, specifically during the prophecies of their own husbands.
 (1 Corinthians: Exegetical Commentary on the New Testament, Zondervan, 2018, p.
 637)

 So the context is about disruptively and disrespectfully judging prophecies, implying that if they do so orderly and respectfully, they can speak up.
 They can fully participate in the church service, when order and decorum are restored.

-However, I don’t agree that their disorderliness was only that they were judging prophecies and showing disrespect to their husbands, as if the men alone were prophesying.
+However, I don’t agree that their disorderliness only occurred when they were judging prophecies and showing disrespect to their husbands, as if the men alone were prophesying.
 Instead, v.
-31 says: “For you can all prophesy in turn so that everyone may be instructed and encouraged.”
-All may prophesy.
+31 says: “For you can all prophesy in turn so that everyone may be instructed and encouraged.All may prophesy.

-Thomas Schreiner writes of v.
+Complementarian Thomas Schreiner writes of v.
 35:

 Here we find evidence that wives were asking questions in the meeting that were either disruptive or perhaps defiant.
 It is possible that the questions were entirely legitimate but they were distracting or off-putting.
 If this latter scenario is correct, the wives perhaps insisted that they should be able to ask questions even when they were informed that they were disruptive.
 The shame does not consist of women speaking in and of itself.
 If that were the case, women could scarcely pray and prophesy in church (11:5) (1 Corinthians, Tyndale New Testament Commentaries, Intervarsity, 2018, p.
 298).

-Then he goes on to discuss the honor and shame of the first century; honor must be maintained and shame avoided, particularly when women shame the men.
+Then he goes on to discuss the honor and shame of the first century; honor must be maintained, and shame avoided, particularly when women shame the men.
 So the prohibition is culturally conditioned and not absolute or even universal for all times and all places–though honoring each other and not shaming each other is always relevant.

 After discussing various interpretive options, Craig Blomberg says that Paul means that women were not the final arbiters in judging prophecies, for this role belongs to the elders, who were men in Paul’s writings and which suits the first century.
 This interpretation permits women to speak when order and decorum are restored, but not to be the final judges of prophecies (1 Corinthians: The NIV Application Commentary, Zondervan, 1994, p.
 286).